 If you have any questions regarding licensing policies or fees after reading the information on this page, please contact the Licensing Team.

-This policy sets out the licensing authority’s approach to licensing premises that sell alcohol, provide regulated entertainment or late night refreshment.
+Licensing policy – Licensing Act 2003 - this policy sets out the licensing authority’s approach to licensing premises that sell alcohol, provide regulated entertainment or late night refreshment.

-This statement of principles sets out the licensing authority’s 3-year approach to licensing gambling premises and authorising other gambling activities within Westminster.
+Statement of licensing principles – Gambling Act 2005 - this statement of principles sets out the licensing authority’s 3-year approach to licensing gambling premises and authorising other gambling activities within Westminster.

-This policy sets out the council’s approach to the regulation of street trading within Westminster.
+Street trading licensing policy – City of Westminster Act 1999 - this policy sets out the council’s approach to the regulation of street trading within Westminster.

-This policy sets out the council’s approach to the licensing of sex shops as sex establishments within Westminster.
+Sex shop licensing policy – Local Government (Miscellaneous Provisions) Act 1982 - this policy sets out the council’s approach to the licensing of sex shops as sex establishments within Westminster.

 Sexual entertainment venues licensing policy – Local Government (Miscellaneous Provisions) Act 1982 - this policy sets out the council’s approach to the licensing of premises which offer related entertainment, such as lap, table or pole dancing, striptease and live sex shows.

 The council reviews the fees that it can set at regular intervals to ensure that the fee being charged recovers the cost of the application process and ensuring compliance.

-|Licensing fees: premises, establishments and personal licences, permits, registrations and notices.
+Licensing Fees - which includes premises, establishments and personal licences, permits, registrations and notices.